simonswain/objectstore/README.md

 * create a group
 * add user to group
 * give user role in group
-find all users with role
+* find all users with role

-create some items
-grant access to some of the items to the group find items user x (having role y) can access

-does user x have role y on item z

-does user have

-create a collection
-add an item
-get all items
-find item by slug

-create some items
-find items